Ezoteric/Realistic-World-Gen/README.md

 Started to pick this up with a few more people.
 Also used code from Jimmie and deleted some stuff.

+Currently i (Ezo) am trying to get temples to work as they still dont...

 ## CHANGELOG ##